 “At the age of twenty,” the story continues, “he became a Senior Research Scientist.
 He then spent 15 years in continued research, testing the principles taught in the manuscripts according to modern science and technology. . . .
 As a young man, Dr. Chen was physically weak.
 He was small, underweight and overpowered by physical allergies and illness.
 His own story of transformation was adequate proof of the legitimacy of the secrets on the pages of the manuscripts.”

 While preparing for the trial, Ms. Boling and her attorney, A. Melvin McDonald, learned that the story described above was a complete fabrication.
 Chen’s father, Yung Yeuan Chen, said in an affidavit that his son was not born into poverty and was not a weak and sickly child.
 Chen’s father also denied having any knowledge that Chen spent much time with his grandfather, studied herbal manuscripts while he was growing up, or was a national kung fu champion.
-(During a deposition, Chen claimed he had been a champion but had thrown away his medals and “couldn’t remember” the specific location where the tournament was held.)
-Additional information obtained during depositions made it clear that Chen had never been a licensed pharmacist and was not a medical doctor or a “world renowned nutritionist.”
+Chen claimed he had been a champion, but during a deposition, he claimed that he had thrown away his medals and “couldn’t remember” the specific location where the tournament was held.
+The deposition also made it clear that Chen had never been a licensed pharmacist and was not a medical doctor or a “world renowned nutritionist.”
 In fact, when asked to name the B-vitamins or to say how many D-vitamins there are, he refused to do so and said he would have to look up the information.
 Nor could he provide or identify any ancient (or even very old) document from which any Sunrider formula was derived.
 Nor could he provide any basis for saying that he ever was a “senior research scientist.”
 (He was merely a teaching assistant who helped set up lab experiments and grade papers.)

 Dubious Claims for Products